Banjarbaru: Climate

-Banjarbaru has a tropical rainforest climate (Af according to the Köppen climate classification) with abundant rainfall in all months, although June to October is comparatively drier.
+Banjarbaru has a tropical rainforest (Af according to the Köppen climate classification) with abundant rainfall in all months, although June to October is comparatively drier.
 Banjarbaru receives 2627 mm of rain annually.
 Temperatures are uniform in all months due to its equatorial location, with the average annual temperature being 27.2 C. On 16 August 1997, Banjarbaru recorded a temperature of 40.6 C, which is the highest temperature that has ever been recorded in Indonesia.

 Demographics

 Around 94% of the city population are Muslim, 4.6% are Christian, 0.21% Hindu, and 0.16% Buddhist.
-There were 134,987 male and 127,732 female people in the city as of 2019, with a sex ratio of 100:106.
-North Banjarbaru is the most densely populated district with 2,075 people per square kilometer and Cempaka is the least dense district with 223 people per square kilometer.
+There were 143,255 males and 142,291 females in the city as of mid 2024, with a sex ratio of 100 females to 100.68 males.
+South Banjarbaru is the most densely populated district with 3,319 people per square kilometre in mid 2024 and Cempaka is the least densely populated district with 343 people per square kilometre.

 The city population is dominated by young adults with an age range of 20 to 39 years old.
-The population within reproductive age (15 – 64 years old) make up to 70% of city's population as of 2019.
+The population of working or reproductive age (15 – 64 years old) makes just over 70% of the city's population as of 2024.
 Life expectancy of the city is 71.87 years as of 2019, which is slightly above the national figure and significantly higher than the provincial figure.